slerman12/Help-me/6-Indebted.md

 [Another paper publication](https://docs.google.com/presentation/d/1nZFXtz2hJQlAsiLW-nuxRDPh97-UAj_g7eN326vTL8k/edit?usp=sharing) </br>
 [And a whole GitHub for them, including the data generation and pipeline, and all of the experiments](https://github.com/AGI-init/XRDs/tree/main) </br>
 And helped write their million-dollar grant, including the ideas, uncredited.

-> I now have to pay them student debt for terminating me.